 Dr. Melissa Warak - Faculty Biography

 Dr. Warak is a senior scientist on the large Drylands Critical Zone grant through the National Science Foundation (2020-2025, housed in the Department of Earth and Environmental Resource Sciences at UTEP), on which she focuses on art and the environment as part of the Broader Impacts education and outreach team.
-She is also a 2022-2023 faculty fellow in the Mellon-funded UTEP/EPCC Humanities Collaborative, for which she leads a research project titled “From Access to Acceptance: The Role of Disability in Art.”
-Other research interests include the history of abstraction, the history of ceramics, spirituality in modern and contemporary art, images of horses, science and technology in art, and disability representation in art.
-Her research and writing have been supported by grants and fellowships from the National Portrait Gallery of the Smithsonian Institution, the Getty Research Institute, the Royal Music Association of the United Kingdom, The Menil Collection in Houston, the Crystal Bridges Museum of American Art, the Yale University Art Galleries, the Tate Modern, the Grand Palais in Paris, the Kress Foundation, the Mellon Foundation, and the National Science Foundation, among others.
+She was a 2022-2023 faculty fellow in the Mellon-funded UTEP/EPCC Humanities Collaborative, for which she led a research project titled “From Access to Acceptance: The Role of Disability in Art.”
+Other research interests include disability art history, the history of abstraction, the history of ceramics, spirituality in modern and contemporary art, images of horses, and science and technology in art.
+Her research and writing have been supported by grants and fellowships from the National Portrait Gallery of the Smithsonian Institution, the Getty Research Institute, the Royal Music Association of the United Kingdom, The Menil Collection in Houston, the Crystal Bridges Museum of American Art, the Yale University Art Galleries, the Tate Modern, the Pirelli Hangar Bicocca in Milan, the Kress Foundation, the Mellon Foundation, and the National Science Foundation, among others.